 After the poori has puffed up completely, turn over and cook the other side for another 30 seconds or until that side becomes golden-brown.

 Remove to a plate or preferably a colander lined with paper napkins and allow the pooris to drain for a minute.
 Serve hot with any spicy Indian curry or kurma.
-I think they go especially well with potato subzi and chickpea curry.
+I think they go especially well with potato subzi.

 Hope that was clear enough.
 If you have any questions, feel free to ask.